cb244/my_alife/README.md

 # my_alife

-Now, Let's start Your Life that have met with ALife.
+Let's begin your Life with ALife!

 ## Getting Started